chris-krenz/opentrons_protocols/protocols/OT-Flex/ColonyPlayground/Bing's Code/BSA Dilution/README.md

 - Measure BSA concentration through BCA assay.

 ## Protocol Updates
 - Ver.
+3: Changed dilution patterns for consistency.
+- Ver.
 2: Changed tip size for transferring 200 uL volumes to increase accuracy.
 - Ver.
-1: Code is updated with mixing at different heights
+1: Code is updated with mixing at different heights for more even mixing